LNP-BP/LNPBPs/lnpbp-0006.md

 have a depth more than 1 or 2, the actual size in these cases will be 66 or 98 bytes.

-### Rationale
+### Why 64 byte tapscript

-[^why-64-bytes]: This allows distinguishing of tapret leaf script from a data used in production of taproot branch hash, such that the proof of the absence of an alternative tapret commitment can be validated by simple comparison of the first of the child node hashes to the tapret leaf script prefix.
+This allows distinguishing of tapret leaf script from a data used in production of taproot branch hash, such that the proof of the absence of an alternative tapret commitment can be validated by simple comparison of the first of the child node hashes to the tapret leaf script prefix.

-[^why-depth-7]:
+### Why script depth 1

+This helps to keep client-side-validated proof size smaller.

 ## Acknowledgements